sddevelopment-be/penguin-pragmatic-patterns/content/practices/LARS.md

 ## Intent

-* Be fully present in the moment, focusing on understanding your conversational partner.
+* Be fully present, focusing on understanding your conversational partner.
-* Improve your relationships by practicing empathetic listening.
+* Improve your relationships by practising empathetic listening.
 * Prioritize listening to understand, rather than simply responding.

 ## Contextual forces